kplattret/kevinplattret.com/data/books/2023-10-19-engineering-management-for-the-rest-of-us.md

 Of course I got some bits wrong along the way, while others went surprisingly well.
 So many challenges and learnings that helped me grow a tonne in that seemingly short period of time.
-I think it is the nature of this type of role, to be tricky to learn from others, ahead of time and out of context, because it largely depends on the environment you work in and the team you work with, the mission you work on, your personality and many other things in between.
+I think it is in the nature of this type of role, to be tricky to learn from others, ahead of time and out of context, because it largely depends on the environment you work in and the team you work with, the mission you work on, your personality and many other things in between.

 Having said that, feeling well prepared and equipped to become a manager will go a long way, and Sarah Drasner proves to be an outstanding guide for this sinuous journey.
 In *Engineering Management